Costa Rica Deep Sea Fishing

 Well, obviously Danny, because he gets to do this every single day of his life.
 Lucky SOB!!!
 When I grow up I want to be just like him.

 I want to thank Danny Crosby and his partner Rafi Kodjavakian, and the entire crew of the Jacpot; Captain Rafa Gonzalez and mates Freddi Gonzales and Jorge Corrales.
-They have three amazing boats:
+They have four amazing boats:

 a 31 ft Bertram called AFISHIANADOS